 2. Be flexible with home working hours

-One of the great plusses of working from home is that it really allows your staff to work when they work best.
+One of the great plusses of working from home in general is that it really allows your staff to work when they work best.
 So be flexible about it.
 As long as they do their hours and attend required meetings, allow them to when suits them and they’re likely to be more productive.

 3. Make sure at home technology is good enough

 Ask your staff if their technology is up to speed.
 If the office computers and broadband zip around the internet at the speed of light, but their at home equipment is painfully slow – work will suffer.
 And if you’re investing in new laptops, don’t forget the built-in webcam, for those all-important Skype calls.
 If they don’t have the equipment, maybe consider investing in some webcams and sending them over by post.

 4. Make use of technology for increased productivity

 It’s worth making use of technology.
 There are so many options out there to increase team collaborations even when you’re not all in the same office.
 Think about software such as Google Docs and Dropbox.
 Here’s an article on suggested collaboration tools for productive teams.

 5. Trust yourself and your employees